bitwiseworks/python-os2/Doc/library/gzip.rst

    .. method:: peek(n)

       Read *n* uncompressed bytes without advancing the file position.
-      At most one single read on the compressed stream is done to satisfy the call.
       The number of bytes returned may be more or less than requested.

       .. note:: While calling :meth:`peek` does not change the file position of the :class:`GzipFile`, it may change the position of the underlying